Indoor location tracking – Five technologies in brief

 Multi-Mode Trackers are asset tags that can use different radio technologies for communication.
 These multi-mode trackers always use the best available signal source.
 Outside of buildings, these trackers then automatically use GPS or LoRaWAN TDoA to calculate their position.

-When moving back inside, these trackers automatically use Bluetooth low energy again to locate objects or persons inside.
-In this way, machines and workers can be located and tracked on an entire factory site with only one tracking system.
-Favendo is a channel partner of Abeeway/Actility, the technological market leader in this technology, and combines its installation and indoor tracking expertise with the possibilities of this technology.
-Multi-mode trackers are available in different versions depending on the requirements.
+When they move back inside, these trackers automatically switch to BLE or WiFi to locate objects or people inside.
+In this way, the same hardware can be used to locate and track machines and workers throughout a factory site.
+Favendo is a channel partner of Abeeway/Actility, the technological leader in geolocation solutions, and combines its expertise in installation and indoor positioning with the capabilities of these multi-mode devices.